MarcLF/CuteTProject1/README.md

 For this delivery we've included several new features including 3D rendering using OpenGL and the hability to swap between diferent render models.

+### Resource System for Meshes
+Using a resources system, meshes aren't duplicated in memory, they're just charged once and they're reutilized through pointers in the objects that needs that mesh.

 ### 3D Rendering
 Through establishing a path of a particular model with a set of textures we can load it directly into the scene.